 Juvenile crimes are dealt with differently than crimes committed by an adult.
 Juvenile courts in Texas have their own specific guidelines and practices when it comes to trying and sentencing underage individuals who have committed a crime.
 Punishments for juvenile crimes vary greatly depending on the circumstances surrounding the crimes, as well as their severity.
 Just as in the adult criminal justice system, however, heavy fines and jail time can be assessed by the court.

-If your child has been charged with a crime of any type, be it theft, assault, or a drug crime, then contact a qualified lawyer who can represent your child in their case and ensure their rights are protected throughout the criminal proceedings.
+If your child has been charged with a crime of any type, then contact a qualified lawyer who can represent your child in their case and ensure their rights are protected throughout the criminal proceedings.

 Juvenile Crimes & Penalties

 In Texas, a juvenile is a person who is at least 10 years old but under 17.
 Once they turn 17, they are legally recognized as an adult and may be subject to the adult criminal court system.
 Despite being younger than adults, juveniles can still get charged with anything from a class C misdemeanor to capital murder.
 However, the penalties for these crimes will differ for juveniles compared to adults.

 There are no minimum and maximum penalties in the juvenile system except in the case of determinate sentences, but a juvenile’s punishment would range from committing to the Texas Juvenile Justice Department until their 19th birthday or being on probation until their 18th birthday.
 If a juvenile was charged with a felony, however, a judge may issue a stronger punishment.
 In these cases, there are two options available:

 - Seek a determinate sentence that would potentially allow the juvenile’s punishment to be transferred to adult court or adult prison